Home » Symptoms » Dog Symptoms A-Z » Post-vaccination Paralysis Occurs

 Wann zum Tierarzt?

-Symptoms such as shortness of breath, severe weakness, or a complete loss of mobility are particularly alarming.
-In these cases, the dog should be taken to a veterinary hospital immediately, as it could be an emergency.
+Symptoms such as difficulty breathing, severe weakness, or a complete loss of mobility are particularly alarming.
+In these cases, the dog should be immediately taken to a veterinary hospital, as it could be an emergency.

 Even if the symptoms appear mild, it is advisable to consult the vet to clarify the cause and monitor the dog’s health.